Understanding 8.7 as a Mixed Number: A thorough look

 Q4: What if the decimal is a repeating decimal?

 A4: Converting repeating decimals to fractions (and thus to mixed numbers) requires a slightly different method that involves algebraic manipulation.
-This is a more advanced topic, but essentially, you would set up an equation to solve for the value of the repeating decimal expressed as a fraction.
+But this is a more advanced topic, but essentially, you would set up an equation to solve for the value of the repeating decimal expressed as a fraction.
 This technique is beyond the scope of this introductory guide.

 Conclusion: Mastering Decimal-to-Mixed Number Conversions